The Indian Association for Social Psychiatry

 1. The Award would be given to the best paper among those submitted for consideration of this award, in the field of Drug addiction.
 In order to compete for this award:

-b.
-The paper must be presented in the Annual National Conference of the Indian Association for Social Psychiatry.
+2. The paper must be presented in the Annual National Conference of the Indian Association

-2. The paper would be judged by the panel of judges formed by the Awards Committee, and be given by the organising committee of the conference.
+2. The paper would be judged by the panel of judges formed by the Awards Committee and be given by the Organizing Committee of the Conference.

 3. For any paper to be considered for this Award,

-b.
-It must not have been submitted to or accepted for publication, or published in a scientific journal at the time of submission of the award paper to IASP, nor presented at any national and international conference earlier.
+2. It must not have been submitted to or accepted for publication or published in a scientific journal at the time of submission of the award paper to IASP, nor presented at any national and international conference earlier.

-4. For consideration for the Award, 4 copies of the full written version of the paper must be submitted to the Chairperson, Awards Committee by a date to be determined by the Executive Council (and as advertised on the website of the IASP / conference website).
+4. For consideration for the Award, ONE soft copy of the full written version of the paper must be submitted to the Chairperson, Awards Committee by a date to be determined by the Executive Council (and as advertised on the website of the IASP / conference website).
 The paper should be prepared in accordance with the “Instruction to Contributors” of the Indian Journal of Social Psychiatry.
-In addition, the principal author must furnish proof of his/her age at the time of submission of the award paper, and specify with names that he/she and at least 50 percent of all authors are bonafide members (of any category) of IASP at the submission of the award material.
+In addition, the principal author must furnish proof of his/her age at the time of submission of the award paper and specify with names that he/she and at least 50 percent of all authors are bonafide members (of any category) of IASP at the submission of the award material.
+A signed declaration from the principal author and all co-authors along with their IASP membership status including membership no. must be submitted.

 6. None of the judges assessing for the Award shall be contestant for this Award.
 However, a judge is eligible to contest for any other Award.